Rotating Magnetic Solutions for 2+1D Einstein Maxwell Chern-Simons: Introduction sec.int

-This work is organized as follows, in section~\ref{sec.dual} is discussed a web of space-time dualities that maps electric rotating gravitational solutions into magnetic rotating gravitational solutions.
-These dualities are a generalization of a similar duality originally considered in~\cite{Kogan1} and are available in the unpublished e-print~\cite{duality}.
-In section~\ref{sec.BSolutions} the space-time dualities are applied to the electric gravitational solutions computed in~\cite{electric} such that new magnetic gravitational solutions are generated.
-Are also analysed the singularities, curvature, horizons, mass, angular momentum and magnetic flux for these magnetic configurations.
+This work is organized as follows, in section~\ref{sec.BSolutions} the space-time dualities are applied to the electric gravitational solutions computed in~\cite{electric} which are in this way mapped into new magnetic gravitational solutions.
+Are also analyzed the singularities, curvature, horizons, mass, angular momentum and magnetic flux for these magnetic configurations.
 In section~\ref{sec.conc} are summarized and discussed the results obtained, in particular are interpreted either as magnetic string-like solutions, configurations driven by an external magnetic field or cosmological-like solutions.
-In addition in appendix~\ref{A.magnetic} are re-derived directly from the equations of motion in the Cartan frame the solutions discussed in section~\ref{sec.BSolutions} and in appendix~\ref{sec.B} are listed, for particular cases not included in the main text, the expressions for the mass, angular momentum and magnetic flux.
+In addition in appendix~\ref{A.magnetic} are re-derived directly from the equations of motion in the Cartan-frame the solutions discussed in section~\ref{sec.BSolutions} and in appendix~\ref{sec.B} are listed, for particular cases not included in the main text, the expressions for the mass, angular momentum and magnetic flux.